ChristopherWilkerson/DevNotes/ReadMe2.md

 Usually, it’s because we’re planning on filling it up later based on some other input.
 We’ll talk about two ways of filling up a list in the next exercise

+When we want to add multiple items to a list, we can use + to combine two lists (this is also known as concatenation).

+Below, we have a list of items sold at a bakery called items_sold:

+items_sold = ["cake", "cookie", "bread"]

+Suppose the bakery wants to start selling "biscuit" and "tart":

+items_sold_new = items_sold + ["biscuit", "tart"]
+print(items_sold_new)
+# Prints ['cake', 'cookie', 'bread', 'biscuit', 'tart']

+In this example, we created a new variable, items_sold_new, which contained both the original items sold, and the new items.
+We can inspect the original items_sold and see that it did not change:

+We can select a single element from a list by using square brackets ([]) and the index of the list item.
+If we wanted to select the third element from the list, we’d use calls[2]:

+print(calls[2])

+** We will need to modify the list to accommodate the change to our garden list.
+To change a value in a list, reassign the value using the specific index.

+garden[2] = "Strawberries"

+print(garden)

+Will output:

+["Tomatoes", "Green Beans", "Strawberries", "Grapes"]

+Negative indices will work as well.

+garden[-1] = "Raspberries"

+print(garden)

+Will output:

+["Tomatoes", "Green Beans", "Strawberries", "Raspberries"]

+\\We can remove elements in a list using the .remove() Python method.

+recalling 2d lists

+#Your code below:
+class_name_test = [["Jenny", 90], ["Alexus", 85.5], ["Sam", 83], ["Ellie", 101.5]]
+print(class_name_test)
+sams_score = class_name_test[2][1]

+modifying 2d lists

+We will need to modify the list to accommodate the change to our class_name_hobbies list.
+To change a value in a two-dimensional list, reassign the value using the specific index.

+# The list of Jenny is at index 0.
+The hobby is at index 1.
+class_name_hobbies[0][1] = "Meditation"
+print(class_name_hobbies)

+print(sams_score)

+To use the .remove() method on a two-dimensional list, call it on the sublist you are modifying and pass the value you want to remove in between the parenthesis ( ).

+practice_list = [["a"], ["b"], ["c"]]
+practice_list[1].remove("b")

+print(practice_list)